almic/zombie-game/README.md

 - [X] Turn off moon when below horizon.
 - [X] Optimize sky shader, should skip sun and moon disk for radiance maps
 - [X] Flashlight which can be toggled

-# Spectral values for RGB / CIE / LMS peaks

-sRGB
-    red ~= 610nm. rods = 0.015930
-    green ~= 555nm. rods @ 550 = 0.481000, @ 560 = 0.328800 (0.4049)
-    blue ~= 465nm. rods @ 460 = 0.567000, @ 470 = 0.676000 (0.6215)

-Thoughts:
-    - Monochromatic night vision, which essentially applies a color to very low luminance values of a scene.
-As the average luminance decreases, night vision begins to color low luminance with a particular color.
-    - "Tiring" colors.
-E.G. a pure red scene gradually desaturates red.
-This is not to say it saturates other colors specifically, but in the LMS color space it would effectively desaturate nearby colors over time.
-This should be done subtly, not enough to "white balance," but enough to be perceptible when moving to an environment with lower levels of the "tired" color.

-Implementation:
-    Night Vision
-    1. Select a color vector to act as color displayed for "night vision"
-    2. Produce a function that takes as input the scene color, and returns a sensitivity value.
-This function should consider low values of luminance to increase sensitivity, blue and green color to reduce, and partially ignore red color even at higher relative luminance.
-    3. This sensitivity would multiply with a luminance curve, such that low luminance returns 1.0 and high luminance returns 0.0.
-    4. Multiply the result with the night vision color and add to result.

-    Tired Color
-    1. Select a value to act as the maximum reduction in LMS color space
-    2. Produce a function that takes as input the scene color, and returns a target LMS sensitivity as a vector multiplier.
-    3. Convert RGB to LMS, multiply by the sensitivity multiplier, convert back to RGB to return final color.
-    4. Normalize the multiplier so it doesn't result in a feedback loop that greately reduce scene luminance.
-E.g. while reducing green would also reduce red and blue to some degree, the result should scale up so red and blue are less affected.

-# Lighting Solutions

-Here is what I would like:
-    - Dynamic shadows and time of day
-    - Interior of buildings can get dark when no light is reaching the back
-    - Able to see the flashlight during the day, needed to see dark corners inside
-    - When inside a building and looking near windows, outside appears too bright to see detail, when looking at the window, exposure changes and you can see outside, and inside becomes darker.

-This is what I tried:
-    - SDFGI; failed because it just sucks.
-(BAD AND EXPENSIVE)
-    - VoxelGI; failed because too many bugs, only works in certain directions, weird color flashing when the light moves slowly (DEAL BREAKER)
-    - LightmapGI; it sucks. use blender instead.

-What I cannot do:
-    - I cannot spend time to fix the bugs of VoxelGI
-    - I cannot use any available real-time solution, none of them work for interiors.
-    - I cannot do nothing, interiors have to be dark.

-Ideas:
-    - Make separate levels for buildings, this allows baked lighting to work and you can get perfect results.
-Time of day can be cut into a few moments.
-    - Bake lightmaps in blender for all interiors.
-This would look great but needs to be implemented so lightmaps fade.
-Need to worry about file size, too.
-    - Turn off ambient light globally, and use spot lights to illuminate large outdoor shadows, implement directly into terrain shader so ground shadows look good.
-Use emissive planes to light interiors.
-    - Place planes on windows into buildings.
-Trace line from plane into direction of the sun.
-Where it hits a wall, draw a texture and place a light to simulate bounce lighting.
-Can even get color of surface for colored lighting.

-Common ideas:
-    - Baked lighting.
-    - Time of day interiors are staggered.
-    - Interiors receive no light from outside.

-In order of time to implement (fastest to longest):
-    - Separated interior levels.
-        - PROS:
-            - Reduce game scope, only a few interiors can be entered.
-            - Full control over lighting.
-            - Mask time of day from player, they could not be aware how much time is passing.
-        - CONS:
-            - Loading scenes
-            - Cannot see inside from the exterior (could be "fixed" with high effort)
-            - Means more effort for interiors since you could have more detail
-    - Turn off ambient light.
-        - PROS:
-            - No lightmaps needed, just more light sources.
-            - VERY dark interiors instantly.
-            - Light only goes where you want, a lot of control.
-        - CONS:
-            - Looks worse without a lot of effort in lighting.
-            - Difficult to make it look good at all times of day.
-    - Baked lightmaps.
-        - PROS:
-            - Perfect realistic lighting on static surfaces.
-        - CONS:
-            - Long time to bake if you decide to change anything about the sky.
-            - Would have to blend between lightmaps throughout the day, could be noticeable.
-            - File size could get very large for high quality results.
-            - Does not fix character lighting on its own, would need to place lights to light up characters.

-# TODO

-- [ ] Set up day / night settings for transitions
-- [ ] Investigate if stairs can be fixed with sliding/ stepping up
-- [ ] Investigate weird snapping bug
-- [ ] Make each weapon have its own UI scene for displaying the weapon and ammo
-- [ ] Add more zombie types
-- [ ] Level blocking
-- [ ] Camera Smooth (generic)
 - [X] Add all weapons
 - [X] Make WeaponNode do random weapon kick and sway instead of animations
 - [X] Fix CharacterBase friction on slopes (cannot climb slopes anymore)